X-Rings & Quad Rings (4-Lobe Seals)

 |---|---|---|

-| NBR X-Rings | -40°C to +120°C, excellent oil and fuel resistance, low cost | General hydraulics, pneumatics, fuel systems |
+| NBR X-Rings | -40°C to +120°C, excellent petroleum oil and fuel resistance, lowest cost | General hydraulics, pneumatics, fuel systems, standard industrial service |

-| FKM X-Rings | -20°C to +200°C, superior chemical and heat resistance | High-temperature hydraulics, chemical processing, aerospace |
+| FKM X-Rings | -20°C to +200°C, superior chemical and heat resistance, brown color standard | High-temperature hydraulics, chemical processing, aerospace, aggressive fuels |

-| EPDM X-Rings | -50°C to +150°C, excellent water, steam and ozone resistance | Water systems, HVAC, food and beverage processing |
+| EPDM X-Rings | -50°C to +150°C, excellent water, steam and ozone resistance | Water systems, HVAC, food and beverage processing, outdoor equipment |

 | VMQ (Silicone) X-Rings | -60°C to +230°C, FDA grades available, extreme temperature flexibility | Medical devices, food equipment, cryogenic and high-heat static seals |